-Extraordinary personal services are services provided in making rental property available for customer use only if they are performed by individuals and the customers' use of the property is incidental to their receipt of the services.

-3. Rental of the property is incidental to a nonrental activity.
+- 2. Extraordinary personal services were provided in making the rental property available for customer use.
+This applies only if the services are performed by individuals and the customers' use of the property is incidental to their receipt of the services. - 3.
+Rental of the property is incidental to a nonrental activity.